 For back-up power

 Grid-outages and rolling blackouts have affected millions of Californians recently.
 Most solar systems turn off when the grid goes down.
-Home batteries give you back-up power of your solar system for anywhere from several hours to several days of backup power, keeping your family safe and comfortable at all times..
+Home batteries give you back-up power from your solar system, helping keep your family safe and comfortable.